Home / Latin America & Caribbean / Mexico / Oaxaca

 Local specialties

 Safety Tips: Sample chapulines (grasshoppers) from established vendors only.
-For dairy products like quesillo, morning purchases ensure freshness.
+For dairy products like quesillo, morning purchases often indicate freshness.

 Zócalo and Alameda de León